aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

 ./configure
 ~~~
 Use `configure --help` for information about the different
 compilation options.
-The `--prefix` option sets the
+The `--prefix` option to `configure` sets the
 installation path.
-More details about configure can be found in the
+More details about `configure` can be found in the
-INSTALL file included in the distribution.
+`INSTALL` file included in the distribution.
 Once critic2 is configured,
 compile the program using:
 ~~~
 make
 ~~~
-This should create the `critic2` executable inside the `src/`
+This should create the critic2 executable inside the `src/`
 subdirectory.
 The binary can be used directly after setting the
 `CRITIC_HOME` variable (see below) or the entire critic2 distribution can be
-installed to the `prefix` path by doing:
+installed to the `prefix` directory by doing:
 ~~~
 make install
 ~~~